Spin Relaxometry with Solid-State Defects: Theory, Platforms, and Applications: Introduction

-\begin{itemize} \item \textbf{Relaxometry measures fluctuations, not fields.} In contrast to magnetometry (which measures a quasi-static stray field), relaxometry detects time-dependent magnetic noise, i.e., the PSD as a function of frequency, $S_B(\omega)$. \cite{mzyk2022relaxometry,degen2017quantum}. \item \textbf{Spin relaxation time, $T_1$, is a built-in noise spectrometer at the NV transition frequency.} In the weak-coupling regime, the longitudinal relaxation rate is proportional to transverse magnetic noise evaluated at the sensor transition frequency,
+\item \textbf{Relaxometry measures field fluctuations, not static fields.} In contrast to magnetometry, which measures static stray fields, relaxometry detects time-dependent magnetic noise produced by dynamical degrees of freedom.
+The central object is therefore a magnetic noise PSD, rather than a static field map \cite{mzyk2022relaxometry,degen2017quantum}.